Formula vs. Breastfeeding: Making the Right Choice

 Extra calories: Formula feeding is a great alternative to give additional nutrients and calories to a premature infant if you cannot produce enough breast milk.

-Health issues: If you have a medical condition that does not permit you to breastfeed, formula feeding ensures your baby is fed.
+Health issues: If you have a medical condition that prevents you from breastfeeding, formula feeding ensures your baby is fed.

 Infant sensitivities: Many infants are born with special feeding needs, like a milk allergy.
 Formula feeding allows you to choose from soy-based options that include all the essential nutrients and vitamins required.